asutoshpalai/dotfiles/files/bash/.fzf/README.md

 vim $(fzf --height 40%)
 ```

-Also check out `--reverse` option if you prefer "top-down" layout instead of
+Also check out `--reverse` and `--layout` options if you prefer
-the default "bottom-up" layout.
+"top-down" layout instead of the default "bottom-up" layout.

 ```sh
 vim $(fzf --height 40% --reverse)